Skip to main content

 The Crossing Resort

-Rocky Mountain Historic Site
+Rocky Mountain National Historic Site

 Aurum Lodge

 Aurum Lodge is a secluded mountain retreat offering guests an escape into nature’s beauty.
-Nestled near the turquoise shores of Abraham Lake, this eco-lodge provides breathtaking views of mountains and pristine waters, perfect for those seeking peace away from the daily hustle.
+Seated near the turquoise shores of Abraham Lake, this eco-lodge provides breathtaking views of mountains and pristine waters, perfect for those seeking peace away from the daily hustle.

 Crescent Falls